FAIR-Chem/fairchem/DATASET.md

 Four datasets are provided for validation set.
 Each dataset corresponds to a subsplit used to evaluate different types of extrapolation, in domain (id, same distribution as the training dataset), out of domain adsorbate (ood_ads, unseen adsorbate), out of domain catalyst (ood_cat, unseen catalyst composition), and out of domain both (ood_both, unseen adsorbate and catalyst composition).

-For the test sets, we provide precomputed LMDBs for each of the 4 subplits (In Domain, OOD Adsorbate, OOD Catalyst, OOD Both).
+For the test sets, we provide precomputed LMDBs for each of the 4 subsplits (In Domain, OOD Adsorbate, OOD Catalyst, OOD Both).

 Each tarball has a README file containing details about file formats, number of structures / trajectories, etc.